 I bring to my classes the styles that I have learnt and practiced through the years: Hatha, Vinyasa, Anusara, Kundalini, Iyengar, Yin, Restorative.
 I take that, blend it and adapt it to the the needs of the students in front of me, always with a wellness approach.
 I call it Masala Yoga.

-My intention is to bring you the benefit of the Yoga posture and give you that feel good factor
+My intention is to mee you where you are and bring you the benefit of the Yoga posture, to get that feel good factor

 Types of classes